pzxie/wohoox/packages/wohoox-react/README.md

 ### dispatchAll

 Update the component status of all store modules at once.
-If there is only one store, use dispatch.
+If there is only one store, use dispatch

 ```jsx
 /**